 If oil still covers 35% of global energy needs, it is because he is irreplaceable in transportation, which alone absorb roughly two-thirds of production and continue to increase.

 The soaring prices might be a chance.
 It recalls that the hydrocarbons are finite, it will take the world to learn to do without oil due to not so long ago, the middle of the century or so, and that, by then, he will have to get used to expensive oil.
 In this perspective, clientelism shortsighted government seems not only ridiculous but also against-productive.

 Instead of letting prices discourage the greediest users and sustainably reduce consumption, tax gifts of Mr. Sarkozy break the signal and maintain or even encourage waste.
 Left to redistribute part of the tax revenues from higher prices, it would be better, instead, encourage energy savings or the development of alternative solutions.

-Help, for example, fishermen or farmers to invest in modern and less fuel-fired equipment.
-Support public transport, piggyback, heat pumps or biofuels, etc. And in any case let the users of "oil pits" like heavy trucks or 4 × 4 penalize themselves.
+Help, for example, fishermen or farmers to invest in modern equipment and less voracious fuel oil.
+Support public transport, piggyback, heat pumps or biofuels, etc. And in any case let users "oil pits" as lorries or 4 4 × be penalizing themselves.

 • ARTICLE PUBLISHED IN THE WORLD EDITION 23.10.04